The-Marcy-Lab-School-Assignments/7-0-0-assignment-Jahshiek/README.md

 # Multilingual Lab

+## Short Responses

+Do them first!

+## App Overview

-You will be building out the project shown below.
+In this assignment, you will be building out the project shown below.
 You should divide your UI into the appropriate components and should utilize state and the `useState` hook.

-## Demo of App

 ![demo](./demo.gif)